ChocZeChoc/Recipe/pages/Recipe.md

 				- salt
 				- [[Optional]]
 					- msg
+					-
 			- [[Instruction]]
 				- Roast Dried chilies.
 And roast chili flakes in oil & salt. until fragrant.
 				- Blend both chilies, and tomatoes and pickled garlic until fully combined.
-				- Put in all the sugars into a pan/pot Medium-High to high heat, add in the blended mixture and some water
+				- Put in all the sugars into a pan/pot Medium-High to high heat, add in the blended mixture, tamarind paste, and some water.
+Stir and mix until thicken.
 	- [[Misc]]
 		- [[pickled garlic]]
 			- [[Ingredient]]